infracost/infracost-orb/README.md

 ## Parameters

-Infracost should be run using the [Terraform directory method](https://www.infracost.io/docs/#1-terraform-directory) with this CircleCI Orb.
-Once [this issue](https://github.com/infracost/infracost/issues/99) is released, we'll be able to support other methods.

-### `terraform_dir`
+### `path`

-**Optional** Path to the Terraform code directory (default is current working directory).
+**Optional** Path to the Terraform directory or JSON/plan file.
+Either `path` or `config_file` is required.

 ### `terraform_plan_flags`

-**Optional** Flags to pass to the 'terraform plan' command, e.g. `"-var-file=myvars.tfvars -var-file=othervars.tfvars"`.
+**Optional** Flags to pass to the 'terraform plan' command, e.g. `"-var-file=my.tfvars -var-file=other.tfvars"`.
+Applicable when path is a Terraform directory.

 ### `usage_file`

 **Optional** Path to Infracost [usage file](https://www.infracost.io/docs/usage_based_resources#infracost-usage-file) that specifies values for usage-based resources, see [this example file](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml) for the available options.

-The file should be present in the master/main branch too.
+### `config_file`

+**Optional** Path to the Infracost [config file](https://www.infracost.io/docs/config_file/).
+Cannot be used with path, terraform* or usage-file flags.
+See [this example file](https://github.com/infracost/infracost/blob/master/infracost-example.yml) for the available options.

 ### `percentage_threshold`

 **Optional** The absolute percentage threshold that triggers a pull request comment with the diff.
 Defaults to 0, meaning that a comment is posted if the cost estimate changes.
-For example, set to 5 to post a comment if the cost estimate changes by plus or minus 5%.
+For example, set to 5 to post a comment if the cost estimate changes by more than plus or minus 5%.

-### `pricing_api_endpoint`

-**Optional** Specify an alternate Cloud Pricing API URL (default is https://pricing.api.infracost.io).

 ## Environment variables